MIT-Emerging-Talent/ET6-practice-code-review/collaboration/learning_goals.md

 # Collaboration and Learning Goals

-## 🎯 **Project Objectives**
+## 🎯 **Project Purpose**

-The primary objective of this project is to foster teamwork and enhance problem-solving skills by tackling coding challenges in a collaborative environment.
+The primary purpose of this project is to foster teamwork and enhance problem-solving skills by tackling coding challenges in a collaborative environment.
 The team will use **GitHub** as the main platform to practice efficient collaboration, code review, and version control.